malb/dgs/README.md

     Setup costs are roughly $σ²$ (as currently implemented) and table sizes linear in $σ$, but sampling is then just a randomized lookup.
 Any real-valued $c$ is accepted.

+  - `DGS_DISC_GAUSS_CONVOLUTION` - Applies the convolution technique to alias
+    sampling in order to reduce memory overhead and setup cost at the cost of running time.
+This is suitable for large $σ$.
+Any real-valued $c$ is accepted.

   Algorithm 2-4 are described in: